ShiroTohu/config/README.md

  - NFS (For Linux and Mac) with the client set as my local network subnet mask
  - SMB (For Windows)
  - Added the shared folder for both of these.

+change the port as well because PiHole and a bunch of other things will use it.

 ### Windows
 To mount the NAS on windows you go to "Add a Network Location", and then type `\\{ip_address_of_NAS}\{shared_folder}` with both the `ip_address_of_NAS` and `shared_folder` being replaced by their respective counterparts.